-Notes to the financial statements (continued) For the year ended 31 December 2022 iii.
+Notes to the Financial Statements (continued) For the period ended 18 December 2024 a) Financial instruments (continued)

+iii.
 Measurement and fair value principles

 Financial instruments at FVPL are initially recognised at fair value.
 Costs directly attributable to the acquisition of financial assets classified as at fair value through profit or loss are recognised in the statement of comprehensive income.
 Financial instruments measured at amortised cost are measured initially at their fair value plus any directly attributable incremental costs of acquisition or issue.